AdaCore/ada-spark-rfcs/considered/rfc-string-interpolation.rst

     "There is no ambiguity about how many"
     "spaces are included in each line"}

-with the ultimate string value being the strings on each line concatenated with a standard newline indicator between them.
+with the ultimate string value being the strings on each line concatenated with the implementation-defined newline character sequence between them.

 One issue is how these new kinds of string literals would interact with the Ada 2022 String_Literal aspect, which allows a user-defined type to support the use of string literals for values of types other than a string type.
-Our proposal would be for all string interpolation, line concatenation, and character escaping to occur first, to produce a Wide_Wide_String, which is then handed off to the user's String_Literal function, to be converted into a value of the user-defined type.
+Our proposal is that all string interpolation, line concatenation, and character escaping occurs first, to produce a Wide_Wide_String, which is then handed off to the user's String_Literal function, to be converted into a value of the user-defined type.